 Skip to main content

 Rate limits are implementation constraints, not just plan table rows.
-Use Rate Limits And Credits for the public plan table and this page for the design concept behind those limits.
+Use Rate limits and credits for the public plan table and this page for the design concept behind those limits.
 Rate limits are not only a number of requests per second.
-They are the combined envelope of request rate, concurrent queries, credit budget, route gates, WebSocket subscriptions, replay speed, retry behavior, and downstream processing capacity.
+They are the combined envelope of request rate, concurrent queries, credit budget, WebSocket subscriptions, replay speed, retry behavior, and downstream processing capacity.
+Every plan reaches the same markets, routes, schemas, and depths; plans differ in capacity rather than archive access.

 Limit Types